 Walking blindly into a spider web is just about as pleasant as getting blind-sided by a poorly constructed website; one will give you the heebie jeebies, the other will cost you money and both will leave you feeling icky.
 Spider webs are intricate, delicate, strong and vulnerable all at the same time.
 Websites are similar to the sticky filament in terms of both complexity of structure and in their mysterious construction.
 Let’s review the basic things you need to know before you hire a “web guy” and save you from that creepy experience.

 Let’s talk frankly about website builder websites for a change.
-They’ve gotten a bad rap, are they ideal for a large company – of course not; but they serve their purpose for small business marketing.
+They’ve gotten a bad rap, are they ideal for a large company – of course not; but they do serve their purpose for small business marketing.
 Understand that even a decent website starts around $1,500 – give or take a few hundred, depending on how many pages and the level of complexity of your site.
 This is true regardless of the platform.
 If you only have $500 to spend, you’re better off using a website builder and building the site yourself.
 When you start dealing with individuals or companies who promise you a website that cheaply – you’re asking for problems.
 One company came to us who had a site that was badly botched and they couldn’t even get the company to fix the site or take it down.
-Even after having us create a new site with a new domain, the old site still showed up in search results before their content rich website affecting because the domain had been around longer.
+Even after having us create a new website a with a new domain, the old site still showed up in search results before their new, accurate site because the old domain had been around longer.
 So understand that in marketing – you get what you pay for; and when it comes to websites you may not even get what you paid for!

 Another scenario you might run into is a “web guy” who will tempt you with a custom designed site written in code.
-Unless you have a budget ranging from $10k to $40K, you aren’t going to get a “custom coded” website worth looking at.
+Unless you have a budget ranging from $10k to $40K on up, you aren’t going to get a “custom coded” website worth looking at.
 First of all, there’s a reason template sites are popular, first and foremost they’re affordable.
 Secondly, a large percentage of these templates have been user-tested (Huge advantage!) and are aesthetically pleasing (Hugely important!) and some are proven layouts for generating conversions (Most important of all!).
-Template sites look pretty darn good without any customization and in the right hands, will be uniquely yours and look nothing like the original template anyway.
+Template sites look pretty darn good without any customization, and in the right hands with a little creativity, will be uniquely yours and look nothing like the original template anyway.
 Some of the low budget “custom coded” sites look like they were designed 12 years ago (ancient by digital age terms) because anyone who is charging that little for a custom coded site isn’t getting much work – because they aren’t very good.

 To Keep the Website Tangles at bay: